TaDaa/detect-arguments/README.md

   console.error('resolve was used!');
 }

-//detector.any also accepts and array of names if (detector.any(['resolve'])) {
+//detector.any also accepts an array of names if (detector.any(['resolve'])) {
   console.error('I already told you! resolve was used');
 }